 - How much does the pension provider charge you for setting up your pension and for administration?

 - What is the projected pension income?

-The final value of your pension fund will depend mainly on how much has been paid in and how well the fund’s investments have performed.
+The final value of your pension fund will depend mainly on how much has been paid in, how much you have been charged and how well the fund’s investments have performed.